 My research interests

-My research interests revolve around three main areas.
-The first concerns the role of informality within supranational and international organisations (which I explore in my PhD project).
-I am also developing a social relational research agenda for the study of states’ power in international negotiations.
+My research interests revolve around several overlapping areas.
+The first concerns the role of informal governance (which I am exploring in several published and work-in-progress publications).
+I have also been developing a social relational research agenda for the study of states’ power in international negotiations.
+Additionally, I am interested in the European Union’s response to Russia’s war of aggression.
 Lastly, I am investigating the impact of Brexit on EU foreign policy coordination as well as post-Brexit EU-UK relations in the area of foreign policy.

 Social relational research agenda